grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/07 Prometheus Remote Write.md

 - Correlate testing results with other system metrics collected with Prometheus.

-We currently offer similar integrations with cloud APM solutions: [Azure Monitor](/cloud/integrations/cloud-apm/azure-monitor/), [DataDog](/cloud/integrations/cloud-apm/datadog/), [Grafana Cloud](/cloud/integrations/cloud-apm/grafana-cloud/), and [New Relic](/cloud/integrations/cloud-apm/new-relic/).
+We currently offer similar integrations with Cloud APM solutions: [Azure Monitor](/cloud/integrations/cloud-apm/azure-monitor/), [DataDog](/cloud/integrations/cloud-apm/datadog/), [Grafana Cloud](/cloud/integrations/cloud-apm/grafana-cloud/), and [New Relic](/cloud/integrations/cloud-apm/new-relic/).
 If you use any of these solutions, we recommend starting to integrate your APM solution first.